cytoscape/cytoscape-manual/docs/Launching_Cytoscape.md

 <a id="install_java"> </a>
 ### Install Java

-**Cytoscape requires Java 11.**
+**Cytoscape requires Java 17.**

+-   We recommend a 64 bit Java Runtime Environment (JRE) such as OpenJDK 11.

 -   While Cytoscape versions prior to v3.2 run on Java 6, Oracle and other JVM suppliers have dropped Java 6 support.
-Consequently, Cytoscape v3.2 and later don't support Java 6 either.
+Consequently, Cytoscape v3.2 and later don't support Java 6.
 With v3.3, we also dropped support for Java 7, and with the release of Cytoscape v3.8 we dropped support for Java 8, for the same reason.

--   We recommend a 64 bit Java Runtime Environment (JRE) such as OpenJDK 11.

 For additional information, select the Release Notes button on the [Cytoscape website](http://cytoscape.org).